RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 ![](PeekDefinition.png)

+These are little things, but they can save a lot of time and are a great learning tool when you get started.

 ## Visual Studio
-So far we've stuck with the simple VS Code editor which is a fast and flexible code editor.
+So far we've stuck with the simple VS Code editor, which is a fast, relatively lightweight and flexible code editor.
 It works pretty well for what we've been doing so far and if all you are doing is to build a small component with a few methods to be called from FoxPro VS Code is probably all you need.

 However, if you are planning on writing a lot of .NET code, and doing a lot of debugging, I think you will find it useful to use a full IDE like Visual Studio or Rider, even if it means installing behemoth of an application.